 The IDF is a nonprofit organization that had its beginnings in Denmark.
 It offers online UX courses for beginners and experts who sign up for membership.
 Its Instagram posts give followers short articles, tips, and trends about UX design that interested users will find helpful.

 Follow interaction_design_foundation here.

-These web developers and designers gained a sizable following by following proven strategies that you can learn from online sources.
+These web developers and designers gained a sizable following by sharing proven strategies that you can learn from online sources.
 You too can boost your presence on this fast-growing platform.
 Aside from that, you can also increase your conversion rates, according to ViralRace.

 Instagram has the highest engagement rate of the leading social media platforms.
 It’s the savvy user who knows that having an account on this platform is crucial for a brand’s growth.